-Eric Stafne, Mississippi State University Elina Coneva, Auburn University Mark Hoffmann, North Carolina State University
+Eric Stafne, Mississippi State University Elina Coneva, Auburn University Mark Hoffmann, North Carolina State University Sarah Lowder, University of Georgia

 Pesticide Stewardship and Safety

 Ash Sial, University of Georgia

 Recommendations are based on information from the manufacturer's label and performance data from research and extension field tests.
 Because environmental conditions and grower application methods vary widely, suggested use does not imply that performance of the pesticide will always conform to the safety and pest control standards indicated by experimental data.